-Nearly two dozen Elon University students and a staff member were recognized for their leadership at an awards program sponsored by Omicron Delta Kappa, a national leadership honor society.
+Nearly two dozen Elon University students and a staff member were recognized for their leadership at a special virtual awards ceremony sponsored by Omicron Delta Kappa, a national leadership honor society.

-Elon University celebrated the achievements of top student leaders on Thursday, May 2, in Whitley Auditorium during the annual leadership awards program sponsored by Omicron Delta Kappa, a national leadership honor society.
+Elon University celebrated the achievements of top student leaders on Thursday, April 30, during the annual leadership awards program sponsored by Omicron Delta Kappa, a national leadership honor society.

 Since 1977, Omicron Delta Kappa has recognized Elon students who exhibit high academic standards and outstanding leadership.
 Other core components include multicultural experience, athletics, campus and community service, social and religious activities, campus government, creative and performing arts and journalism, speech and mass media.

 Exemplary achievement and service are also being recognized this spring during several individual school ceremonies.